AntonSol919/linkspace/homepage/basics.md

 [^device]: Your computer immediatly forgetting those data points is a configuration detail.

 The internet we use today has a single host design.
-For instance, a web-browser or app contacts `http://www.some_platform.com` for the key `/image/BrokenMachine.jpg` to get their data.
+For instance, a web-browser or app contacts `http://www.some_platform.com` for the key `/image/BrokenMachine.jpg` to get an image.

 This is simple, but it has downsides.

-There are common misconceptions on what an address is[^address].
-A host can get disconnected,
-you can't (re)share and (re)use your copy of the data, and every host has to pick a strategy when you merge two sets but they share the same path.
+There is a misconception on what an address is[^address], a host can get disconnected, you can't (re)share and (re)use your copy of the data, and there is no standard on what happens when two people create two different `image/BrokenMachine.jpg` but with different pictures.

 [^address]: The perception is created that the address 'http://www.some_platform.com/image/BrokenMachine.jpg' is addressing '[image data]' - this is wrong.
 The address is used for your request to find where it needs to go, this address then usually replies with '[image data]'.
-A subtle but a consequental difference.
+A subtle but consequental difference.
 Linkspace does not have this discrepency.

-I would argue these are all accidental complexity.
+I would argue these fall under accidental complexity.

-Most noticeably the last one: How to merge two sets if both have `thread/BrokenMachine.jpg` but different data.
-Once the speed of light is measurable in a network, it is unavoidable for two computers to write to the same path without a costly synchronization steps.
+Especially the last one.
+Once the speed of light is measurable in a network, it requires a specific design to avoid two or more computers to write to the same path.

+In our single host design, the data is hosted on a server and the person who has administrative access to that server can then administrate which one is the 'real' copy, and which one should be forgotten.

 In linkspace there is no such thing as a 'real' copy on a single host.

-Every path refers to multiple values.
+Every path can refer to multiple points.

 Each point is hashed.
 i.e. there exists a unique 32 bytes (or ~77-digit number) that uniquely identifies the point[^uniq] (which I'll show as <span id="hh0" >[HASH_0]</span> instead of typing out).

 [^uniq]: Unique for all intents and purposes - except for the purpose of counting to 2^256+1.

-Therefor it doesn't matter when or where sets are merged - and they only leave a single copy when both have the same message.
+It doesn't matter when or where sets are merged - the result only has a single copy per message.

 :::{.container .pkt .phd}
 +-----------------------------------+--------------------------------+----------------------------------+